-If you’ve recently begun using Sell to manage your sales processes, you may have some questions about how to map what you used to do, using other tools, and reflect that in Sell.
+If you’ve recently begun using Sell to manage your sales processes, you may have some questions about how to map what you used to do, using other tools, so you can reflect that in Sell.
 This article explains what managing a sales process looks like in Sell, what you can customize, and how to map the sales processes you’ve been using into your Sell account.

 This article covers the following topics: